 STEP TWO: By the end of week 8 of the spring semester the dean reviews the written justification and COR, and provides a written rationale of whether or not they support the request.
 If the dean supports the request, they shall forward the original request and their written rationale to the appropriate vice president and the Assembly president or designee.
 If the dean does not support the request, they shall return the original request and their written rationale to the department.
-A copy of the denial of the request shall also be sent to the appropriate vice president or designee, with or without dean support.
-The department may submit a written appeal to the denial of the original request to the appropriate vice president or designee, with or without dean support.
+A copy of the denial of the request shall also be sent to the appropriate vice president or designee, written rationale to the Assembly president or designee, written rationale to the Assembly president or designee, with or without dean support.
 The department may submit a written appeal to the denial of the original request to the appropriate vice president within ten (10) business days.
 If the department does not appeal within ten (10) business days, the decision of the dean stands.